 La Sportiva Genius Rock Climbing Shoe

-Dimensions: 14 x 6 x 5 inches
+Dimensions: 14 x 6 x 5 in

 If you are looking for a top of the line shoe that will do everything you need it to and more, than the La Sportiva Genius is the shoe for you.
 You will however pay a top dollar for this product, but it is worth every penny if you’re an avid boulderer.

-La Sportiva Katana Lace
+La Sportiva Katana Lace Climbing Shoe

-Dimensions: 5 x 8 x 14 inches
+Dimensions: 5 x 8 x 14 in

 Description: The La Sportiva Katana Lace Climbing Shoe features an extremely high quality leather material.
 This is the only true leather shoe on our list, and it is featured here for a reason.